-Unlike adults, this task doesn’t come naturally to a baby.
 The parent or the caretaker needs to assist the baby to make them burp.
 This post acquaints you with attributes of burping in babies and how to help an infant burp.

 Why Do Newborns Need Burping?

 Burping is a convenient way to release any trapped air in the digestive system.
 When being fed, babies tend to swallow some air.
 Apart from ingesting it orally, babies may produce gas during digestion.
 Babies with lactose intolerance or those allergic to formulas may produce excess gas.
 Similarly, the foods consumed by nursing mothers may produce gas in a few breastfed babies.
-Therefore, letting your baby burp helps release the formed gas outwards through the mouth (1).
+Therefore, letting your baby burp helps release the formed gas outwards through the mouth which thereby soothes them (1).

 When To Burp A Baby?